MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/training-strategy-training-plan-delivery-approach.md

 ms.author: timogoss
 ---

-# Delivery approach for the training plan
+# Delivery approach for training plans for your Dynamics 365 implementation projects

 As a subset of your training plan, your organization should create a training delivery document that contains specifics about the actual execution of training.
 Many of the topics in the training delivery document are covered in the overarching training plan.
 However, it's important to have a specific plan for training delivery, to ensure that your organization is prepared to carry out training.